dawson-do/dawson-do.github.io/_posts/2025-01-25-mystery-hunt-2026-recap.markdown

 **snalC ehT tcennoC** and **To the Edge:** At this point, the hunt width was 1 so there wasn't anything to do but look at the Glitch meta.
 I can't say I contributed much to the actual solving, really.
 Once this was solved, we got to schedule the final runaround.
 During the first part of the runaround in the tunnels and conference room, I solved some of the minipuzzles, but once it got down to the final part, Ryan, Drew and I (and eventually Tom) let the most enthusiastic people on the team do most of the work.
 It was pretty hard to get everyone involved on the final puzzle without tons of cross-talk, so it was the right call to let Grant take the lead on it in my opinion.
 We ended up completing the runaround at 7:44, which was great, as we still had time to get dinner afterwards.

+Grant, Ryan, Tom, Drew and I ended up at Area Four (Good!), a pizza place that happened to still be open.

 ### Final Thoughts

 Overall, it was a great year!
 We finished the runaround, which is a new personal best for my friends and I, so there's really nothing else I could ask for.
 This year, I spent a lot more time on capstone puzzles and metas.
 For many of the capstone puzzles, I started looking at the MonArch entries before the capstone had even unlocked, which I think was helpful both organizationally (I pre-filled the sheets with MonArch information) and for solving.
 I never really felt like I had a slump period this year, and I even took quite a few breaks and paced myself.
 Given that I took care of our group's dinner orders and picked them up for us, I'd say I still was pretty productive.

 My favorite round that I worked on was definitely Fate's Thread Casino, as it had the art history puzzle and I also liked solving the Charts.
 Unfortunately I basically did not touch the MonQuest at all, since it was mostly used for unlocking puzzles, so I wish there were puzzles (other than the Glitch meta) that made you interact with the MonQuest.
 Other than that, I really enjoyed my experience this year.
 All of the puzzles I did were very well-edited and clean, and the dimension rounds definitely had the wow-factor of MITMH.
 I'm pretty happy the unlock system returned, and I think it definitely improves hunt experience.
 It felt a little bad to have abandoned puzzles in rounds where we finished the capstone (not knowing about the meta-matching structure).
 I'm not sure how the abandoned puzzles affected capstone unlocks in different rounds so we felt a bit constrained on width at points, but I think it was okay in the end.

+And one last story: we (Ryan, Grant and I) typically want to take home some souvenir from hunt, but the only thing that particularly spoke to us this time was Puzzmon: the Card Game.
+I even told Ryan that I might have even paid $50 for it.
+Since another team member ended up claiming the team copy, we planned to ask at the merch table if they were for sale during wrap-up, since Ryan had seen plenty of copies when he went to the tournament.
+Unfortunately, they weren't at the time so after wrap-up+lunch, we went back to Grant's place somewhat unfulfilled.
+My flight was scheduled to leave at 6, so I packed my stuff and waited around when Cardinality suddenlty sent out the email that extra copies of Puzzmon TCG were going on sale back at campus, first come first served.
+Grant called an Uber and the three of us all rushed back to campus (I brought my suitcase because I would probably leave from campus at that point).
+We reached out to Drew, who was staying at Kendall, to see if he could secure us some copies, but unbeknownst to us, Drew and Matt had already headed to campus planning to pick up copies for all of us.
+When we got there Drew handed them off to us, and we were evean able to pick up a copy for Sam.
+So it turns out that Cardinality had one last surprise for us, but nonetheless I'm glad I got my copy of the card game.
+Anyways, my flight ended up being delayed 4 hours so at least I didn't also have to rush to the airport, too.